defenseunicorns/uds-cli/docs/command-reference/uds_publish.md

 ### Options

 ```
   -h, --help             help for publish
-  -t, --tag string   Specify the tag for the published bundle
+  -v, --version string   Specify the version for the published bundle
 ```

 ### Options inherited from parent commands